senserf/picos/README.txt

    Note: up to six last visted projects are available from the File menu via shortcuts.
 So the next time around you will not have to fish for the same project.
-The project selection dialog is more friendly on Linux.
+The project selection dialog is somewhat more friendly on Linux.

    You will see that the tree view list in the left pane has been populated with files.
 You should be able to edit those files by clicking on them.